rw-a/valentines-day/README.md

 5. Refresh the website.

 ## Step 2: Create and Sell Ticket Codes
-1. Go the /admin and add a new TicketPDF object for each type of item (Chocolate, Rose, Serenade, Special Serenade).
+1. Go the /admin and create a new TicketPDF object (pick the item type and the number of codes you want for that item).
-2. Ensure you pick an appropriate number of ticket codes to generate (in 2022, there were ~800 chocolates, ~1500 roses, ~400 serenades, ~120 special serenades).
+2. Ensure you pick an appropriate number of ticket codes to generate for each item (in 2022, there were ~800 chocolates, ~1500 roses, ~400 serenades, ~120 special serenades).
+3. You should be redirected to a page of a PDF.
-3. Print out all the PDFs and cut them out.
+4. Print out all the PDFs and cut them out.
+5. Repeat this for all item types (Chocolate, Rose, Serenade, Special Serenades)
-4. Sell the individual ticket codes to the students.
+6. Sell the individual ticket codes to the students.

 ## Step 3: Redeem Tickets (this step is for students not prefects)
 1. Buy a ticket code from the prefects for the item type that you want (e.g. if you want a serenade, buy a serenade code).